afriestad/blarg/docs/index.md

 ~~![66-second video of the splinter blinking](assets/video/bachmanetti-shard-66s.mp4)~~ Embedding doesn't work :(

-Bachmanetti figured out that the numbers to the left of the table are timestamps (in milliseconds), and that they correspond more or less exactly with the pulsing blinks.
-This means that each cell in the table roughly corresponds to half a second.
-If we fill in the half-seconds where the Splinter is lit (not counting our pulse blinks), we get the following result:
+Bachmanetti figured out that the numbers to the left of the table are timestamps (in milliseconds), and that they correspond with the pulsing type of blinking.
+Dividing the milliseconds by the amount of columns (for instance, 11350 ms / 23 columns ≈ 500 ms/col ), we find that each cell in the table roughly corresponds to half a second.
+If we jump half a second at a time on the video and fill the cells that correspond to a lit shard, we get the following result:

 ![The same table with several cells filled](assets/img/choose.png)

-Image credit: Dzho (Dzho#1101 on Discord), [original](https://cdn.discordapp.com/attachments/768122197725806643/768235162353664050/unknown.png)
+_Image credit: Dzho (Dzho#1101 on Discord), [original](https://cdn.discordapp.com/attachments/768122197725806643/768235162353664050/unknown.png)_

 This spells out CHOOSE.
 (Dzho actually noticed the split into five sequences and made this image before Bachmanetti realized the numbers are timestamps)